jonahsandersgaming/mee6/README.md

 `cd ~/mee6/chat-bot/ && python3 bot.py`

-Open another instance of Terminal (login as root there too), navigate to the mee6 folder, and execute this python file to start the website:
+Open another instance of Terminal/SSH (login as root there too), navigate to the mee6 folder, and execute this python file to start the website:

 `cd ~/mee6/website/ && python3 app.py`

 Do note that you may have to reboot after closing the website so that it works again, as python does not automatically unbind from the port.

-# Running Mee6 (on a command line interface)
+# Running Mee6 (command line)
 **Chat-Bot**
 Run `cd ~/mee6/chat-bot/ && python3 bot.py`.
 Hit Control and Z, then type bg.
 **Website**